mdshack/ogapi/README.md

 ### On Fly.io

 1. Setup [Fly.io CLI](https://fly.io/docs/flyctl/)
+2. Navigate to a directory where you want to save your `fly.toml` (config for your deployed application)
-2. Run `fly launch -i mdshack/ogapi:latest`
+3. Run `fly launch -i mdshack/ogapi:latest --vm-memory 256mb --internal-port 3000`
+4. Follow the CLI prompts to finish setup